 Please practice the seven principles of Leave No Trace: plan ahead, stay on the trail, pack out what you bring to the hiking trail, properly dispose of waste, leave areas as you found them, minimize campfire impacts, be considerate of other hikers, and do not approach or feed wildlife.

 Step-By-Step Trail Guide

 Getting to the Trailhead

 The Grinnell Glacier trailhead is located on Continental Divide Trail, the road that connects the Many Glacier Hotel with Swiftcurrent Motor Inn and the Many Glacier Campground.
 On Google Maps, it is labeled “Grinnell Glacier Trailhead.”

 There is a small parking lot here.
-Get here early (before 8 am) to ensure that you get a spot.
+Get here early (before 8 am although even earlier is better) to ensure that you get a spot.
 If you can’t get a parking spot, you will either have to park along Continental Divide Trail or at one of the lodges and walk to the trailhead.
 This could add on quite a bit of mileage and time to your day.

 From the Trailhead to Lake Josephine

 For those of you planning to take the shuttle boats, this is the section of trail that you will skip.

 From the trailhead, it is a 2.1 mile walk to get to the far end of Josephine Lake.
 It is a mostly flat walk so it goes by fast.
 For the most part, you walk through a pine forest with nice views of both lakes.
 This is not the most exciting walk, so if you choose to take the boat shuttles, you really are not missing out on much.
 However, we did see moose from this part of the trail.